johanrhodin/rabbitmq-web-mqtt/README.md

 # RabbitMQ Web MQTT plugin

-This plugin provides a support for MQTT-over-WebSockets to RabbitMQ.
+This plugin provides support for MQTT-over-WebSockets to RabbitMQ.